digitalbazaar/crypto-ld/README.md

 * Use **EcdsaSepc256k1** keys if your use case requires it (for example, if you're developing for a Bitcoin-based or Ethereum-based ledger), or if you require Hierarchical Deterministic (HD) wallet functionality.
-* Only use RSA keys when interfacing with legacy systems that require them.
+* Only use RSA keys when interfacing with systems that require them.

 For key agreement protocols for encryption operations: